I-rem/Boot2root/writeup1.md

   return result;
 }
 ```
 We need to enter a number, a character and then another number.
-Baes on te first number entered there are several different cases.
+Based on the first number entered there are several different cases.

 I went for case 0 so, v3 = 0 and v2 = 113 then v5 = 777 (otherwise we are rediretced to case LABEL_19 which is an automatic explosion), finally the last if statement checks wheter v2 is equal to v4 or not.
 Then, v4 = 113 (q in ascii table)